-Guy Kawasaki says that 10 slides ‘is what the mind can handle’.
-Your presentation should get a maximum of 10 points across in 10 slides.
+Guy Kawasaki says ten slides ‘is what the mind can handle’.
+Your presentation should get a maximum of 10 points across 10 slides.

 The natural tendency when presenting is to try and unload as much information as possible on the audience.
-In fact, audiences don’t just absorb information like a collective sponge; they need time and space to process what’s being presented.
+Audiences don’t just absorb information like a collective sponge; they need time and space to process what’s being presented.

 For the pitchers out there looking to make the perfect pitch presentation, Guy Kawasaki already has your 10 slides for you:

 - Business Model

 - Current Status, Accomplishments to Date, Timeline, and Use of Funds.